josephg/egwalker-paper/reg-text.typ

 - Applying a deletion of a character inserted since $V_"crit"$ updates the record created by the insertion.

 Before applying an event we retreat and advance as usual.
-The algorithm never needs to retreat or advance an event that happened before $V_"crit"$, therefore every retreated or advanced event ID must exist in the mapping from event ID to internal state record.
+The algorithm never needs to retreat or advance an event that happened before $V_"crit"$, therefore every retreated or advanced event ID must exist in second B-tree.

 If there are concurrent insertions at the same position, we invoke the CRDT algorithm to place them in a consistent order as discussed in @prepare-effect-versions.
 Since all concurrent events must be after $V_"crit"$, they are included in the replay.